yizhoushen/1779-week-4-exercises/README.md

-2. Write a query that returns only the name and the quantity of available items for of all products that cost between 15 and 20.
+2. Write a query that returns only the name and the quantity of available items for all products that cost between 15 and 20.
 You can use the following code as a starting point:
 ```
    SELECT *